 Among the most fascinating aspects of the research is the look forward.
 Driving efficient contract management processes is a key way to get to the lowest costs in this domain.
 In fact, efficient businesses cut about 33% (one third) of their costs of a contract compared to the average company.
 This is done by using playbooks (master term agreements), and CLM technologies equipped with artificial intelligence (AI).

+CLM technology can be part of the equation to reducing your average costs.
 As a result of using advanced tech, these efficiency leading teams were able to eliminate the need for case by case, manual reviews.
-Instead, the AI engine took on the labor-intensive work of comparing contracts for consistency, liability risks and financial boundaries.
+Instead, the AI engine took on the labor-intensive work of comparing contracts for consistency, liability risks, and financial boundaries.

 IACCM found that costs incurred for a contract by the top quartile was $3,800, $14,000, and $49,000 for simple, mid, and high complexity contracts; respectively.
 But, for simple contracts this is a 45% saving and a 34% net benefit on mid range complexity agreements.